biocoms/ta_systems_oral_mt/README.md

 | **OpenJDK**       | `11`           | `conda -c conda-forge`                                                      | [OpenJDK Docs](https://openjdk.org/)                                                |
 | **InterProScan**  | `5.72-103.0`   | [Manual FTP](https://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.72-103.0/) | [InterProScan Docs](https://interproscan-docs.readthedocs.io/)                      |

-To ease the hassle of the installation, we have created a bash script for one step installation.
+To streamline setup, we provide a single bash script that installs all dependencies in one step.

 ${\color{blue}Note}$ - Ensure this github is cloned, you are inside this folder and the [conda](https://www.anaconda.com/docs/getting-started/miniconda/install) is installed.